gargsaar/singlepage_website_ni/_posts/2020-06-05-python-underscores-and-dunders-demystified.markdown

 author: sarthakgarg
 paginate: true
 ---
-Python has so many awesome, but unknown features that even knowing a few of them can put you in the league of advanced programmers.
+Python has so many awesome but unknown features that even knowing a few of them can put you in the league of advanced programmers.
 One of them is **Underscores** and **Dunders**.

-In this post, I’ll discuss all the five underscore patterns available in Python, and how they affect the behavior of Python programs.
+In this post, I’ll discuss all the five underscore patterns available in Python and how they affect the behavior of Python programs.

 Single and double underscores have a meaning in Python variable and method names.
 Some of that meaning is merely by convention and intended as a hint to the programmer—and some of it is enforced by the Python interpreter.